 They can rate the odor using a halimeter which detects the sulfur concentration in your mouth.

-A gas chromatography also detects sulfur compounds whereas a Beta-galactosidase test detects the presence Beta-galactosidase enzyme.
+A gas chromatography also detects sulfur compounds whereas a Beta-galactosidase test detects the presence of Beta-galactosidase enzyme.

 This enzyme and sulfur can cause a foul smell.

-One of the best ways to treat halitosis is to maintain a good oral hygiene.
+One of the best ways to treat halitosis is to maintain good oral hygiene.

-They will also recommend you anti bacterial toothpaste that are effective to remove plaque and odor causing bacteria.
+They will also recommend you anti-bacterial toothpaste that is effective to remove plaque and odor-causing bacteria.

 However, if your bad breath is due to some other reason then they may refer to your primary doctor.